Syria attack triggered Western action, but on the ground Assad gained

 But in the region around the capital he has made big gains.
 Eastern Ghouta fell last month, leaving Douma as the last major rebel bastion.

-Its fall - insurgent fighters have been bussed towards the Turkish border over the past few days - marks another milestone.
+Its fall - insurgent fighters have been bussed toward the Turkish border over the past few days - marks another milestone.

 The Ghouta offensive was directed from the start by Russia and waged on the ground by elite Syrian forces, according to a commander in the regional military alliance that backs Assad.